-The Technology Subcommittee is responsible for the investigation and research of technology related issues, and the dissemination of technical information to the membership of the Board.
-This subcommittee will be focused on issues that could impact the management, operation and maintenance of E9-1-1 systems serving the residents of the State of Maryland.
+The Technology Subcommittee is responsible for the investigation and research of technology-related issues, and the dissemination of technical information to the membership of the Board.
+The Technology Subcommittee is focused on issues that could impact the management, operation, and maintenance of enhanced 9-1-1 (E9-1-1) systems serving the residents of the state of Maryland.

-The Technology Subcommittee has developed the requirements of implementing a Next Generation 9-1-1 System (NG 9-1-1) in Maryland.
-The Technology Subcommittee is following NG 9-1-1 technological advancements and establishment of industry standards/regulations to better prepare the Board as to NG 9-1-1 implementation options.
+The Technology Subcommittee has developed the requirements for implementing an NG911 System in Maryland.
+The Technology Subcommittee is following NG911 technological advancements and the establishment of industry standards/regulations to better prepare the Board for NG911 implementation options.

-During 2021, The Technology Subcommittee worked closely with PSAP personnel and the Board's consultant Mission Critical Partners to discuss migration to NG 9-1-1, and the training implications associated with that migration.
-The recurring funding required establishing and maintaining a NG 9-1-1 network was identified as a major element that will require a cost to benefit analysis to be conducted before committing the local funding necessary for this effort to advance.
-The subcommittee also worked to identify and implement alternative call routing processes.
+During fiscal year 2022, The Technology Subcommittee worked closely with PSAP personnel and subject matter experts to discuss migration to NG911, and the implications associated with that migration.
+The recurring funding required to establish and maintain an NG911 network was identified as a major element that will require a cost-to-benefit analysis to be conducted before committing the local funding necessary for this effort to advance.
+The Technology Subcommittee also worked to identify and implement alternative call routing processes.